h3mps/website/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
 I am a PhD Candidate in Economics at the University of Toronto and I am on the 2023-2024 job market.
-My research interests include urban, public and environmental economics and the intersection between sustainable land use and housing markets.
+My research interests include public, urban and labour economics with my job market paper studying the impact of Greenbelt policies and land use regulation on housing markets.